Contraceptive Use in the United States

 • For more information on teens, see Facts on American Teens’ Sexual and Reproductive Health.

-• When used correctly, modern contraceptives are very or extremely effective at preventing pregnancy.
-The two-thirds of U.S. women at risk of unintended pregnancy who use contraceptives consistently and correctly throughout the course of any given year account for only 5% of all unintended pregnancies.
-The 19% of women at risk who use contraceptives but do so inconsistently account for 44% of unintended pregnancies, while the 16% of women at risk who do not use contraceptives at all account for 52%.
-(See Figure 1)
+• When used correctly, modern contraceptives are very effective at preventing pregnancy.
+The two-thirds of U.S. women (68%) at risk of unintended pregnancy who use contraceptives consistently and correctly throughout the course of any given year account for only 5% of all unintended pregnancies (Figure 1).
+The 18% of women at risk who use contraceptives but do so inconsistently account for 41% of unintended pregnancies, while the 14% of women at risk who do not use contraceptives at all or have a gap in use of one month or longer account for 54% of unintended pregnancies.

 • Contraceptive failure rates are defined as the percentage of users who will become pregnant over the course of one year.
-“Perfect-use” failure rates apply to users who use a method consistently and correctly.
-“Typical-use” failure rates take into account when users fail to use a method consistently or use it incorrectly.
+“Perfect-use" failure rates apply to users who use a method consistently and correctly.
+“Typical-use" failure rates take into account when users fail to use a method consistently or correctly.

-•The contraceptive implant and IUD are the most effective reversible contraceptive methods available, with failure rates of less than 1% for both perfect and typical use.
+•The contraceptive implant and IUD are the most effective reversible contraceptive methods available, with failure rates of less than 1% for both perfect and typical use (Table 2).
 The typical-use failure rates for these methods are low because they don’t require user intervention.
-[3,15,16] (See Table 2)
+[3,15,16]

 •The male condom is 98% effective with perfect use.
 However, the method failure rate increases to 18% with typical use.
 The male and female condoms are the only contraceptive methods available that also protect against STIs and HIV.
 [3,15,16]